sanity-io/sanity-plugin-lion-queen-theme/README.md

 ![Screenshot of the Lion Queen theme](.github/lion-queen-theme.png)

-This theme was created as a part of our Branding the Studio tutorial.
-Find the CSS variables this theme overrides in [variables.css](./src/variables.css).

 ## Installation

 At the root of your Sanity project, run this command in the terminal.